 We were established in 1985 as a support group by people with acquired brain injury (ABI), their families and therapists in Rookwood Specialist Rehabilitation Hospital to address the lack of support available to families on discharge and the isolation they could experience.
 We have grown and evolved over the years in response to the changing needs of the ABI community living in South East Wales.

-From our premises in Rookwood Hospital in Cardiff, we run our 4 day a week Independence and Wellbeing Centre, Information and Outreach, Welfare Benefits and Counselling Services, and monthly Family and Friends group.
+From our new premises in Llandough Hospital, we run our 4 day a week Independence and Wellbeing Centre, Information and Outreach, Welfare Benefits and Counselling Services, and monthly Family and Friends group.
 We also reach out into the community.
 Our Information and Outreach Officers visit people wherever needed and we run weekly social and activity groups that meet in various locations in Cardiff and Pontypool.

 Headway Cardiff & South East Wales help people affected by acquired brain injury to rebuild their lives.
 Acquired Brain Injury can happen to anyone, anywhere at any time.
 Lives can be changed in an instant.
 At Headway Cardiff & South East Wales we support individuals with Acquired Brain Injury to regain their independence and help their families, friends and carers adapt to a new way of life.
 We offer social groups, life skills sessions, counselling, an Information & Outreach service and an Independence & Wellbeing Centre based at Llandough Hospital.